bvanderhoof/gist-embed/README.md

 ></script>
 ```

-### Add code element to your webpage with data-gist-id attribute
+## Add code element to your webpage with data-gist-id attribute

 ```html
 <code data-gist-id="5457595"></code>
 ```

+## Modifiers

+You can add attributes to your HTML Element that modify the gist embed.

+- `data-gist-hide-line-numbers`
+  - **supported values**: "true"
+  - Removes all of the line numbers in the left hand gutter of the gist

 # Contributing